 - How is equitable distribution of funds to departments ensured? - How does research activity have linkages and benefits to undergraduate programme? - Are research scholars and PG students used in tutorials and laboratory demonstration?
 Do they receive any training? - What are faculty workloads like?
-How do you balance the work load between teaching and research? - What are the strategic directions for engineering?
-Where is engineering going at your institution? - Is the level of industry input to programme design and targeted graduate outcomes adequate?
+How do you balance the work load between teaching and research? - Is the level of industry input to programme design and targeted graduate outcomes adequate?